-This one step easy ginger cake recipe is sticky & intense as well as being egg free & diary free.
+This one step vegan easy ginger cake recipe is sticky & intense as well as being egg free & diary free.
 It really is as easy as bunging it all in a bowl or food processor and mixing.
-Copycat of the popular Mcvitie’s Jamaica Ginger Cake.
+It is the easiest and best vegan (or otherwise ginger cake) you will ever make.

 My easy ginger cake recipe is the cake for people who say they cannot bake.
 It is the most forgiving recipe ever, you simply bung it all into a bowl, blender or food processor and whizz it up into a smooth batter.
 Pour into a lined tin and bake.
 You don’t even need to worry (that much) about the size of the tin as it is very easy to adjust the baking time.